-2 Enter "ssh -2 192.168.1.2".
+1 Enter "ssh -2 192.168.1.2" at a terminal prompt and press [ENTER].
 This command forces your computer to connect to the Zyxel Device using SSH version 1.
 If this is the first time you are connecting to the Zyxel Device using SSH, a message displays prompting you to save the host information of the Zyxel Device.
 Type "yes" and press [ENTER].